vanapaladheerajvarma/Sentiment-analysis-on-Text/README.md

   Procedure is

-  --Initially we should convert Text to Vector
+  - Initially we should convert Text to Vector

    Here we need to convert Text to numerical Features and there are many Techniques of converting it but Embeddeding is one

    the best technique to use

-  --One Hot Encoding Vs Embedding
+  - One Hot Encoding Vs Embedding

   In one Hot encoding if we have length of corpus 'n' which is very large then output will also be a vector of dimension